Have you ever wondered where to start for being a successful data analyst? Here is an article that shows everything about data analysis.

 Now, we see all scores as if the exams were scored out of 1.

 When we make graphs from both original scores and normalized scores, we see that original data is misleading because, for example, Jason looks like he is better at Math, however actually he is better at Physics.
 Also, Harvey’s success on both exams is alike, however, actually, he is way much better at Physics than Math.

-Standardization can be used mainly in 2 ways:
+Standardization can also be used in 2 different ways:

-For instance; let’s say we have a portfolio of 8 stock exchange accounts with a mean of 23,5 and standard deviation of 22,1.
+For instance; we have a portfolio of 8 stock exchange accounts with a mean of 23,5 and a standard deviation of 22,1.
 When we standardize the values, it is much more convenient to read and evaluate:

-- To make it simple to evaluate fluctuations of different data sets if they have different means and/or standard deviation.
+2) In order to make it simple to evaluate fluctuations of different data sets if they have different means and/or standard deviation:

 Why Should You Normalize Variables

-Normalization and Standardization are great tools especially when we are dealing with a large number of data or data with different scales because they help to make the large data to shrink into a smaller size and make it easy to make deductions and use the data correctly.
+Normalization and standardization are great methods especially when we are dealing with a large number of data or data with different scales because they help to make the large data shrink into a smaller size and make it easy to make deductions and use the data correctly.

 If data analysis, cluster analysis, or statistical modeling is a part of your job, these two major data pre-processing techniques can help you to form predictive models and detect relations and correlations between data sets if there is any.

-All in all, whether you want to make a presentation to the top management of your company in a particular topic or you want to reduce the size of the data that you are dealing with to make clear cut deductions for yourself, consider using normalization or standardization functions of excel.
+All in all, whether you want to make a presentation to your company on a particular topic or you want to reduce the size of the data that you are dealing with to make clear cut deductions for yourself, consider using normalization or standardization functions of Excel.